zimivanende/BoomiFlow-SearchFilterTable/README.md

 ### display

-Tells the ribbons how to display the buttons. text or iconandtext will cause the outcome's label to be displayed.
+Tells the table how to display the buttons.

+Valid options are "text" or "iconandtext" or "icon".

+Default is text only.

 ### classes